andrewpadhaiski/CallsManager/README.md

 #### Use case:

-Application provides next url for call creation:
+Application provides next url for call creation

 ```
    POST api/call
 ```

-which accepts the next json structure:
+Accepted json data are the following:

 ```
     {